 After last year’s leaked Sony executive emails, what we all knew- was officially confirmed: Hollywood has a gender equity problem.
 Anyone who has worked in the industry will tell you that both crews and casts are heavily male-identified.
 Not only do men actually have more of the jobs, but they get paid more for them as well.
 At a “Women in the World” event, Amy Pascal, Sony CEO, recently blamed women in Hollywood for not demanding more pay.
 “They have to walk away.
 People shouldn’t be so grateful for jobs,” she stated.
 Even if women were to receive equal pay for their work in Hollywood, that wouldn’t guarantee that they would have access to the same budgets, storylines, complex character development, and sensible wardrobe that men do.
 Hollywood, we can guess, might still generate content that encourages the kind of wage gap Pascal believes is a result of quiet wheels.

 I’ve always believed that one the best revolutionary feminist strategies wouldn’t inspire people to change existing institutions, but rather would create a new vision that looks like the future we demand, building that new vision in the face of the old institution.
 On Saturday, December 5th, at LA Mother in Los Angeles (a nonprofit multi-purpose creative and event space developed to support female-driven projects), a few brave women proposed to do just that with the first Moonfaze Feminist Film Festival.
 Premstar Santana, the festival’s founder, was already in the process of developing the festival when LA Mother came on board to bring the vision to fruition.
 The festival featured 20 films, none longer than 15 minutes, all representing diverse voices in feminisms.
-Subjects touched on topics that included personal narratives, female archetypes, body image, sexual violence, domestic violence, international rights of women and girls, sexuality, marriage equality, and friendship.
+Subjects touched on topics that included personal narratives, female archetypes, body image, sexual violence, domestic violence (Law Firm Gianni Karmily, PLLC – Domestic Violence Attorneys need to be contacted), international rights of women and girls, sexuality, marriage equality, and friendship.

 “DIYU 地獄 ”, a 13 minute experimental film written and directed by Christine Yuan, translates to “Earth Prison”.
 Cinematography, art direction, editing, sound; all of it composed into a symphony of haunting post-apocalyptic melancholic grey.
 The film extracts a visceral feeling of desperate and lethargic hopelessness, all the while leaving a trail of desaturated and smutty imagery.
 A self aware and disaffected 17 year old, her saccharine and accommodating boyfriend, and her emotionally unavailable mother all spend their days within the limited range of their repetitive existence.
 When her mother transcends and leaves, it becomes even more painfully obvious that the main character’s nihilism may keep her in a permanent state of waiting.